shenlin192/My-little-technique/Dashboard documentation.md

 ```

 ## Technology stack
 This section will explain the technology stack of the dashboard.
 The pillar technologies are React, Redux, and Antd, which supports an entire structure of dashboard.
-Based on these three technologies, more than 30 dependencies are used to build up a dynamic and easy-to-use development environment.
+Based on these three technologies, almost 30 dependencies are used to build up a dynamic and easy-to-use development environment.

-### Dependencies
-All the dependencies of dashboard is written a `package.json` file.
-You can find libraries like `Antd`, plugins like `izitoast` and model architecture like `react-redux` in this file.
-There are more than 30 dependencies used in the dashboard.

 ### [React](https://facebook.github.io/react/)
 React is an open-source JavaScript library created and maintained by Facebook for building user interfaces.
 It handles the view layer of web pages and altogether with Redux, which handles the models, we can be an MVVM framework.
 React tries to merge CSS and HTML into JavaScript so a pre-processor called JSX is used.
 You can organize the code in the level of components with React, which is very helpful for future maintenance and group development.
 Moreover, the technology of virtual DOM makes React really fast to re-render a page when the data of a react application is updated.